kaharez/lawcodes/2-civil-code/book-6-succession/chapter-5-administration-and-partition/article-03-payment-of-debts.md

 6. Where an heir pays more than their proportionate share of the debts, they have a right of recourse against the other heirs for contribution in proportion to their shares.

 7. The following debts and charges have priority and are paid in the following order:
-    a. funeral expenses, up to a reasonable amount appropriate to the station of the deceased;
+    (a) funeral expenses, up to a reasonable amount appropriate to the station of the deceased;
-    b. expenses of administration and preservation of the estate;
+    (b) expenses of administration and preservation of the estate;
-    c. expenses of the last illness of the deceased;
+    (c) expenses of the last illness of the deceased;
-    d. wages and salaries of employees of the deceased for the last six months;
+    (d) wages and salaries of employees of the deceased for the last six months;
-    e. secured debts, up to the value of the secured property;
+    (e) secured debts, up to the value of the secured property;
-    f. unsecured debts, pro rata if the estate is insufficient;
+    (f) unsecured debts, pro rata if the estate is insufficient;
-    g. legacies and testamentary charges, to the extent assets remain after payment of debts.
+    (g) legacies and testamentary charges, to the extent assets remain after payment of debts.

 8. Creditors of the deceased have priority over creditors of individual heirs.
 Property of the estate may not be attached or seized by creditors of an heir until partition has been effected and the heir's share has been attributed.